 Thanks to my wonderful wife, the Spirit of the Lord has often been in our various dwelling places.
 While we have lived within them, each has been a holy place for me.
-In our married life we have lived in single rooms with bathrooms down the hall and small apartments, and we have owned three houses.
-In a sense the Church has been in each, but I would not want to go back and live in our other houses even though we spent much of our happy lives in them.
-The kingdom of God is not there.
+In our married life we have lived in single rooms with bathrooms down the hall and in small apartments.
+We have also owned three different houses.
+In a sense the Church has been in each, but I would not want to go back and live in our